adaltas/ece-bigdata-2022-fall/modules/08.orchestration-oozie/lab.md

 The Oozie workflow is composed of:

-- The `workflow.base.xml` that contains all the actions to be run (you will have to complete this file)
+- The `workflow.xml` that contains the DAG of actions to be run (you will have to complete this file)
 - The `job.properties` file that contains the job properties, you will have to modify some of them
 - The `scripts` folder that will contain our Hive scripts